NEWS

 Robert De Niro opens up about how raising biracial children changed his life

-The actor said he was worried for his children, and believes there needs to be change to root out systemic racism.
+The actor said he was worried for his children and believes in the need to root out systemic racism.

 Robert De Niro opens up about how raising biracial children changed his life